 Seven of Nike’s most exciting athletes– including Maria Sharapova, Sofia Boutella, Alexandre Pato, Rafael Nadal, Manny Pacquiao, Kobe Bryant and LeBron James– bring a fresh new look to fans in a photographic series created to showcase the “AW77” hoodie on October 1st.
-The photography, created in partnership with the creative team of David Sims and Karl Templer, presents Nike Sportswear’s in its true essence: athletes on and off the court.
+The photography, created in partnership with the creative team of David Sims and Karl Templer, presents

 The shoot teams up some of the most iconic athletes in their sports with the world of style and fashion.
 Over the course of three months in four cities, David Sims photographed seven athletes styled and directed by Karl Templer.
 The seven athletes each bring their own attitude and off-court persona to help deliver a series of images that are passionate, competitive, dynamic, gracious, self-expressive and honest.